bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:33 AM CT, May 27</p>
+<p class="updated_time"> Latest data: 02:12 AM CT, May 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 89°, which is 9° **warmer** than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Today's high is 87°, which is 7° **warmer** than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 66°
+- 64°
-- Mostly Clear
+- Partly Cloudy
-- 78% humidity
+- 81% humidity
-- 4 mph wind
+- 3 mph wind
-- 26% cloud cover
+- 38% cloud cover
-- 38 AQI 🟩
+- 42 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>